 This year’s program will be non-residential with 10 youths working from 7:30 am to 4:00 pm, Monday through Thursday, with Fridays spent learning about the amazing natural and cultural treasures in the park.
-The program will be from June 15, 2020 to August 7, 2020.
-Youth ranging in age from 15 to 18 will be selected randomly (five females and five males) who must report to work in El Portal, CA Monday through Friday.
-Bus transportation (YARTS) may be available from Mariposa, CA. Youth will be paid within California’s minimum wage standards at $13/hour.
+The program will be from June 14, 2021 to August 6, 2021.
+Youth ranging in age from 15 to 17 will be selected randomly (five females and five males) who must report to work in El Portal, CA Monday through Friday.
+Bus transportation (YARTS) may be available from Mariposa, CA. Youth will be paid within California’s minimum wage standards ($13/hour).

 Physical outdoor work will include rehabilitation of trails, campground restoration, and a wide variety of maintenance projects.
 Corps members will work together under adult leadership and develop work skills while learning firsthand about environmental and conservation issues.